BY PETER CAMERON, THE BADGER PROJECT

 The ex-wife of a Silicon Valley super-investor.
 The governor of Illinois.
 George Soros.

-Huge donations from outside the state are becoming the norm in Wisconsin, where changes have allowed for ever-increasing political donations in recent years.
+Huge donations from outside the state are becoming the norm in Wisconsin, where legal changes have allowed for ever-increasing political donations in recent years.

 Following the 2014 U.S. Supreme Court case, McCutcheon vs. F.E.C., that deemed Wisconsin’s annual $10,000 limit on total political donations unconstitutional, the Republican-controlled legislature went even further in loosening campaign finance laws, including doubling the limit on direct donations to political candidates.